 This course provides an introduction to the geologic processes that make the Earth a very dynamic and active planet.
 The focus of this course is on discovering why processes such as volcanoes, landslides and earthquakes occur and how these processes shape the Earth's surface on a daily basis.
 Major themes examined include understanding the Earth's age, the rock cycle, identification of rock types and geologic features, and the interactions of atmosphere and ocean with the geological environment.
 Coursework will include lecture, homework, oral presentations, laboratory exercises, field trips and in-class discussions.
-(Prerequisites: C- or better in LMAT1230 OR LMAT1320, OR a C or better in LMAT 0931 or equivalent)
+(Prerequisites: Successful completion of LMAT0610 or competence as demonstrated on math placement exam or POI.)

-LSCI2200 College Physics I (formerly LSCI1370)
+LSCI2200 College Physics I

 This algebra-based course with integrated laboratory component is a standard first-semester college physics course.
 This course is designed to help students develop thoughtful problem solving strategies in tandem with the coverage of the course material.
 Topics include mechanics, static and dynamic equilibrium, gravitation, rigid-body motion, conservation laws, energy transformations, and thermodynamics.
-(Prerequisite: a C or better in LMAT 1330; or a C or better in LMAT1370 or LMAT2110 or equivalent or POI) (Available 09/2011)
+(Prerequisite: C or better in LMAT 1370 or LMAT2110 or equivalent or POI)